Does Sleep Help Fever

 2. Stay hydrated: It is very important to stay hydrated when you are sick.
 Dehydration can worsen the symptoms of fever.
 Try to complete your water intake; you can also consume liquid drinks such as fruit juices and shakes.

-3. Use a supportive pillow: Body aches are quite common in fever, so it is recommended to sleep on a good-quality mattress and pillow that provides adequate support.
+3. Use a supportive pillow: Body aches are quite common in fever, so it is recommended to sleep on a good-quality mattress and body pillow that provides adequate support.
 We often wake up with stiff neck or shoulder pain because of our traditional pillows, and you spend so much time in bed, so it is recommended to use a good-quality pillow.

 4. Practice relaxation techniques: You can try doing relaxing activities before bedtime, such as deep breathing exercises or light stretching.
 It will help you sleep better and feel more relaxed.